mateoim/su-lab-20-21/README.md

 # su-lab-20-21
-Repository for lab assignments for Machine learning coures in academic year 2020/2021
+Repository for lab assignments for Machine learning course in academic year 2020/2021